earlution/dev-toolkit/KB/Documentation/User_Docs/framework-dependency-faq.md

 ### How do I install frameworks in a new project?

-1. Initialize vibe-dev-kit: `vibe-dev-kit init`
+1. Initialize ai-dev-kit: `ai-dev-kit init`
-2. Install frameworks: `vibe-dev-kit install workflow-mgmt@2.0.0`
+2. Install frameworks: `ai-dev-kit install workflow-mgmt@2.0.0`
 3. Configure frameworks: Update paths and settings
 4. Test installation: Run validation scripts